simsam8/inf265_project3/report.md

 | --------------- | --------------- | --------------- | --------------- | --------------- |
 | GenerativeLSTM | 0.0005 | 16 | 8 | 0.1 |

+### Beam search implementation
+The function `beam_search` in `utils.py` is a simple implementation of beam search with length normalization.
+It returns an ordered list of the candidate sequences that received the best normalized scores (log probability) across the whole search process.
+The max_len and beam_width parameter restricts the size of the search tree.
+The generated sequences can therefore be of a length from `input_sequence + 1` to `input_sequence + max_len`, though a length penalty > 0.5 tends to result in sequences of maximum length.

 ### Examples of generated sequences

 Prompt:  `The cat jumped over`